 In her nearly three-hour Archive interview, Barbara Corday talks about her early years working as a publicist.
-She describes her transition to writing, in which she and her partner, Barbara Avedon, wrote for several popular sitcoms and dramas.
-She discusses the way in which women writers were treated in the industry in the 1970s and 80s.
+She describes her transition to writing, working on several popular sitcoms with her partner, Barbara Avedon.
+She discusses the way in which women writers were treated in the industry in the 1970s and 1980s.
 She talks about the six-year journey to get landmark police drama Cagney & Lace y on the air, which she co-created with Avedon.
 She talks about her work as an executive in development at ABC on such series as Bosom Buddies and American Dream.
 She describes her continued work as an independent producer and, later, her work in several executive positions including president of Columbia Television (a television first for a female executive) and Executive Vice President for Primetime Programming at CBS.
-Finally, she comments about her recent association with USC's School of Cinema-Television.
-Darby Maloney conducted the interview on August 12, 2004 in Los Angeles.
+Finally, she comments about her then-recent association with USC's School of Cinema-Television.
+Darby Maloney conducted the interview on August 12, 2004 in Los Angeles, CA.

 Barbara Corday is one of several dozen women who first entered the television business in the early 1970s.
 She began her entertainment career with a small theatrical agency in New York and later worked there as a publicist.
 In 1967, she moved to Los Angeles and joined Mann Scharf Associates.

 In 1972 she met Barbara Avedon, who had been a television writer for several years, at a political activist group.
 They began discussing writing and Corday sensed that her experience gave her a certain discipline and ability to tell a story succinctly and "in a kind of a linear fashion."
 She and Avedon became writing partners and came up with a project that "got us in the door" and that became their calling card.
 This led to their being hired as a writing team to do several projects, and as free-lance writers they wrote numerous episodes for television series and a few pilots from 1972 to 1979.